wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Need a chat for your site?
+Need a chat for your website?
 Flyzoo is the perfect chat for your community or e-commerce!

 == Description ==